-Failure to comply with the dress code will result in a corrective action plan.
+Continued failure to comply with the dress code will result in a corrective action plan.
 The dress code corrective action plan is designed to deter students that regularly violate the policy.
-Following a 4th dress code violation students will be required to attend the Lunch Period Academic Improvement Period and have their clothing checked three times daily; during home room, at morning break, and at lunch.
-This policy change does include shaving.
+Following a 4th dress code violation students will be required to attend the Lunch Academic Improvement Period and have their clothing checked three times daily; during home room, at morning break, and at lunch.
+This dress code policy does include shaving.

-Following an 8th dress code violation, students will lose free dress privileges and attend lunch lock.
-During this period of time a students specified uniform will be:
+Following an 8th dress code violation, students will lose free dress privileges and attend the Lunch Academic Improvement Period as part of a Behavioral Change Plan.
+During this period of time, a student's specified uniform will be the following:

-- Jeans, slacks, or khaki pants, at least ankle length with a belt. - Blue, white, gray, or black, Short sleeve or long sleeve collared polo, Tucked in. - Closed toe shoes
+- Jeans, slacks, or khaki pants, at least ankle length and with a belt, - Blue, white, gray, or black, short sleeve or long sleeve collared polo, tucked in, - Closed-toe shoes.